peterschussheim/dotfiles/README.md

 ## TODO

+* [ ] figure out why submodules are NOT showing locallay and in github remote
 * [ ] update files ending with `.encrypted` to hold my own encrypted data
   * [ ] .npmrc
   * [ ] .snippets